Chris-Sigopt/ShoppingMMLU/README.md

 ## Code Conversion
 To convert code from regular PyTorch to run on Gaudi chips you need to make the following changes.

 1. As documented here: [GPU Migration Toolkit](https://docs.habana.ai/en/latest/PyTorch/PyTorch_Model_Porting/GPU_Migration_Toolkit/GPU_Migration_Toolkit.html) the GPU Migration Toolkit makes it easy to adapt existing code to run on Habana.
-In this case the [first commit] (https://github.com/KL4805/ShoppingMMLU/commit/1e73692024d9eb4e362103152631c1559c8bad18) adapted all of the code to at least run on Gaudi chips.
+In this case the [first commit](https://github.com/KL4805/ShoppingMMLU/commit/1e73692024d9eb4e362103152631c1559c8bad18) adapted all of the code to at least run on Gaudi chips.

-2. To add support for FP8 quantization, you will need the [Intel Neural Compressor] (https://github.com/intel/neural-compressor).
-You can see the changes necessary to add support for a single file in [this commit] (https://github.com/KL4805/ShoppingMMLU/commit/1b1befe4206ab661f2b86493cffe6e05ee8dea67).
-There are three functions necessary for this: convert, prepare, and finalize_quantization. prepare() converts a model to track what quantization is necessary, finalize_quantization() saves the results of that model being run on some sample data to a quantization file, and convert uses the existing quantization file (calculated by the prepare function, stored in the finalize_quantization() function) in an actual model to get actual results.
+2. To add support for FP8 quantization, you will need the [Intel Neural Compressor](https://github.com/intel/neural-compressor).
+You can see the changes necessary to add support for a single file in [this commit](https://github.com/KL4805/ShoppingMMLU/commit/1b1befe4206ab661f2b86493cffe6e05ee8dea67).
+There are three functions necessary for this: convert, prepare, and finalize_quantization. prepare() converts a model to track what quantization is necessary, finalize_quantization() saves the results of that model being run on some sample data to a quantization specification file, and convert() uses the existing quantization file (calculated by the prepare function, stored in the finalize_quantization() function) in an actual model to get actual results.

 3. Finally, adding support for models too large to fit onto a single card requires the Deepspeed tool to be included to run across multiple cards- also if you want to speed up computation by using multiple cards compute power.
 As you can see from the [the main commit](https://github.com/KL4805/ShoppingMMLU/commit/4a430c7e7ab82a35d6b3aea26b0660f1d95df12d) there needs to be a lot of boilerplate code.
 Most of this is unrelated to the actual multi-node running.
-The problem is that because of the Deepspeed architecture (which runs separate Python processes- running identical code- for each Gaudi we are trying to run on) we don't want to run some things (most importantly, I/O tasks like downloading models, printing out results, etc.) on every process, so we have to suppress anything that doesn't run on the 0th logical card from doing those tasks.
-That requires some ugly code- e.g. we can't rely on the standard Huggingface library to deal with a model, we have to pull that code into our code so we can ensure that it is done exactly once.
+The problem is that because of the Deepspeed architecture (which runs separate Python processes- running identical code- for each Gaudi we are trying to run on) we don't want to run some things (most importantly, I/O tasks like downloading models, printing out results, etc.) on every process, so we have to suppress anything that isn't running on the 0th logical card from doing those tasks.
+That requires some ugly code- e.g. we can't rely on the standard Huggingface library to download a model, we have to pull that code into our code so we can ensure that it is done exactly once.

 There are various other commits cleaning up bugs or adding convenance features like a requirements.txt or docker files, etc. Do be sure to check the full gaudi_main branch to get all of those bug fixes and convenance, but these three commits each demonstrate the core of the work to add that feature.